 Later in the afternoon we visited the Giant White Buddha temple that we had spotted earlier from the top of the Lion Rock.
 The temple features rows of statues depicting praying monks.
 Apparently, each statue is unique, with a personalized face, build and height.
 The story is that they are all based on real individuals who first lapsed from the faith, and later became monks.

 The Giant White Buddha himself is impressive, and must be one of the tallest in existence.

-Monkeys, Elephants and Crocodiles – What more do you want?
+Monkeys, Elephants, Crocodiles – What more do you want?

 The following morning, around 4 am, we were woken by the sound of trumpeting elephants.
 Not far from our guesthouse is a lake where they come in the morning to wash, and from the sounds – boy do they enjoy it.
 Later in the morning we wandered 10 minutes down the path to visit the lake.
 On the way down, we spotted some black-faced Grey Langur monkeys.

 There were rice fields dotted around the area – another attraction for the elephants and a headache for the local farmers.
 Wild elephants are protected by law, and are free to wander wherever they want.
 If the locals interfere with them in any way, they face really strict prison sentences.
 Each year, villagers are killed by elephants: They are not allowed to harm the elephants, even in self defense.

 To try to protect their rice fields, farmers set up tall lookout towers.
 Whenever the elephants get near, they mount the towers and make as much noise as possible to deter the animals.

 I was looking forward to a swim in the lake (now the elephants had gone).
 However, I was advised by our cute 12-year-old guide that it might not be a good idea: Maybe there were no elephants in sight, but you can’t see the crocodiles so easily.